IBM/ibmcloud-object-storage-plugin/README.md

    Run `docker images` command to view the provisioner container image by name `ibmcloud-object-storage-plugin`.

 ## Provisioner image
-Push the provisioner container image from the build system to your image respository, the one being used for your Kubernetes cluster.
+Push the provisioner container image from the build system to your image repository, the one being used for your Kubernetes cluster.
 Refer to [docker push](https://docs.docker.com/engine/reference/commandline/push/)

 ## Installation
 1. Copy driver binary `ibmc-s3fs` from your build system to each worker node, under `/tmp/`